Artists, collectors, galleries and art lovers outside Art Basel in Basel. Image courtesy of Art Basel

 Since inception in 2005, Art Basel has maintained a stand as the premier art shows for modern and contemporary art in the world.
 This year, 284 leading galleries from across the world are at the heart of Europe showcasing their best works in some of the intuitively curated shows and exhibitions.
 The exhibition includes the highest-quality paintings, sculptures, drawings, installations, photographs, video and editioned works.

 Founded by gallerists in 1970, Art Basel has grown to become not just the major hub for artists and galleries but also art collectors who take their cue on art trends from works on display at the show.
 It is not surprising that the focus of the organizers of Art Basel has been to act as the driving force in supporting the role that galleries play in the nurturing of artists, and the development and promotion of visual arts.
 45 years after the first initiative was put in place by galleries, Art Basel continues to foster the dynamic relationships between art galleries, artists, private collectors and public institutions with an understanding of their essential role in today’s art world.

 The role of Art Basel as a link between galleries and collectors is evident in the effort of ensuring that more wealthy collectors have greater access to galleries and artists at the art fair.
 Since 2008, Art Basel has been working extensively to cultivate wealthy collectors.
 Besides increasing its VIP relations team from 9 to 26, Art Basel has also done a lot to create a conducive atmosphere for collectors at the fair.

-Galleries are particularly conversant of not just the increase in the number of wealth collectors at this year’s Art Basel, they also know that they must put the best artworks in from of the rich collectors.
+Galleries are particularly conversant of not just the increase in the number of wealthy collectors at this year’s Art Basel, they also know that they must put the best artworks in front of the rich collectors.
 Walking through the show sector, it is clear that galleries are doing their best to attract art lovers as well as entice collectors.
-Beyond the exceptional artworks galleries have on display, they are also reaching to collectors.
+Beyond the exceptional artworks, galleries have on display, they are also reaching to collectors.